TheLovinator1/FeedVault.se/README.md

 _A seed vault for your feeds._

-FeedVault is an open-source web application written in Golang that allows users to archive and search their favorite RSS, Atom, and JSON feeds.
+FeedVault is an open-source web application that allows users to archive and search their favorite RSS, Atom, and JSON feeds.
 With FeedVault, users can effortlessly add their favorite feeds, ensuring they have a centralized location for accessing and preserving valuable content.

 ## Features